FransFaase/AdventOfCode2023/Day23.md

 # Day 23 of Advent of Code 2023

-At 13:10, I started reading the puzzle text.
+At 13:10 (CET), I started reading the puzzle text.
 I am not sure how tricky it is.
 Because each tile may only be visited once, dead-end cannot be taken.
 Lets see what the input looks like when we eliminate those from the input.